Mystique (film character): Differences from the comics

 In the comics, Mystique had originally started as a minor adversary to Carol Danvers (Ms. Marvel) before reappearing in the X-Men comics.
 Mystique's role especially in the prequel films is vastly different and magnified compared with the original from the comics.
 The change has been a source of dissension among fans and critics.
 The change in prominence has been explained as partially being due to Jennifer Lawrence growing fame since X-Men: First Class, starring as the main heroine Katniss Everdeen in The Hunger Games (2012) and winning the Best Actress Oscar award for Silver Linings Playbook (2012).
 Her extensive backstory with Charles Xavier is completely original to the prequel films, not being alluded to in the comics or even in the original 2000-2006 trilogy.

 Mystique being a colder, more cynical character in the first three films has been speculated to be due to her being captured by Bolivar Trask's associates, with Trask stating that he wanted bone marrow and brain tissue from her for research purposes, a process which might potentially have left her personality changed.
 In the new timeline created with Days of Future Past, this never happens and she instead saves the president and becomes a reluctant hero to humans and mutants alike, especially to Storm and Jean Grey, who both state her to be an idol to them.

 A notable difference between X-Men: Days of Future Past and the comics is that in Chris Claremont's comic book storyline, Mystique led the Brotherhood of Mutants in an attempt to assassinate senator Robert Kelly; in the film, she is instead attempting to assassinate Bolivar Trask and is doing so on her own, though the outcome would be largely the same, with the X-Men trying to stop Mystique.

 In the comics, Mystique is the former partner of Azazel; according to X-Men: Dark Phoenix director Simon Kinberg, the film version of Mystique is the daughter of Azazel instead of his lover, though this was not revealed in the films.
 She also has a son, Graydon Creed, with Sabretooth in the comics, which is also left out of the films.
 The comic book version has been noted for having slowed or possibly even halted aging due to her unique physiology; whether she has this ability in the film series has not been explained.
 In the comics, Mystique is mostly seen wearing white clothes over her blue body, which she did not wear until X-Men: Apocalypse.

-Other notable differences is that the comic book version has been depicted as bisexual, was only rarely a henchwoman of Magneto, does not have the same fighting skills as shown in the films (relying more on weapons in the comics), was essentially an adoptive mother to Rogue and does not appear naked as she often does in the films; the whole backstory with Rogue was absent from the film series' storyline.
+Other notable differences is that the comic book version has been depicted as bisexual, has only worked with Magneto during the AXIS crossover, does not have the same fighting skills as shown in the films (relying more on weapons in the comics), was essentially an adoptive mother to Rogue and does not appear naked as she often does in the films; the whole backstory with Rogue was absent from the film series' storyline.